 One of the things Len was really missing was sitting down with his own people to chat.
 ‘That’s something he’s sort of done all his life.
 Even when he was working, he always went around and sat with the old fellows’.
 So she got in touch with an Aboriginal community service organisation that provides a meeting place and activities and they now go there twice a week.
 It’s been an important connection for both of them.

-See Dementia among Indigenous Australians for more information on the impact of dementia in Aboriginal and Torres Strait Islander communities.
+See Dementia among First Nations people for more information on the impact of dementia in Aboriginal and Torres Strait Islander communities.